 In the USA, many people value youth over age.
-A lot of the knowledge that elder immigrants have is not as relevant as it was in their home countries.
+A lot of the knowledge that older adult immigrants have is not as relevant as it was in their home countries.
 For example, an older refugee may know a lot about farming or tending to cows but in America, his family members work in office buildings.

 Sometimes, older refugees and immigrants start to feel useless.
 But sharing your culture and keeping your family tied to your home country is a very important job for you.
 Also, try to remember that even though children may act differently in their new home, they still can love you.